-We have a Speech and Language support assistant who works with those children who need additional support in this area, alongside their teachers and classroom assistants.
+We have a Speech and Language trained Teaching Assistant who works with those children who need additional support in this area, alongside their teachers and classroom assistants.
 This is based upon external agency reports and baselines taken with the school.

 We also work closely with the Area Specialist Teachers for Language and Learning support from Surrey County Council.
-During the academic year 2019/20, Bagshot School will have a Speech and Language Therapist on site weekly as well as a Therapy Assistant
+During the academic year 2023-24 Bagshot School will have a Speech and Language Therapist on site weekly as well as a Therapy Assistant.

-Cognition and Learning: We support children with Cognition and Learning Difficulties through Quality First Teaching which includes effective differentiation.
+Cognition and Learning:

+We support children with Cognition and Learning Difficulties through Quality First Teaching which includes effective differentiation.
 This includes children with Specific Learning Difficulties such as dyslexia or dyspraxia.
 We also support children with moderate learning difficulties and those with multiple learning difficulties.

 Differentiation may be in the form of breaking down work into more manageable and achievable chunks, providing resources and additional visual supports, additional technology or through providing adult support.
 We run a number of interventions to support class teaching.
 These can be found on our whole school provision map.

-Social, Emotional and Mental Health: Some pupils may require additional or different provision to support their social and emotional development.
+Social, Emotional and Mental Health:

+Some pupils may require additional or different provision to support their social and emotional development.
 We offer individual or group sessions, pupil mentoring and social skills groups.
 We have a trained ELSA (Emotional Literacy Support Assistant) who will work with those children identified with these needs.

 We have staff trained in Nurture Group planning and teaching.
-We run a nurture group four afternoons a week within our setting.

-If necessary we also contact outside agencies such as CAMHS (Child and Adolescent Mental Health Service).
-The school have a link worker from CAMHS who comes to discuss children's needs at least termly.
+If necessary we also contact outside agencies such as Mindworks Surrey (The Children and Young People's Emotional Wellbeing and Mental Health Service).
+The school have a link worker from TAMHS with whom we discuss children's needs at least termly.

 We also work closely with the Area Specialist Teachers for behaviour support from Surrey County Council.

-Sensory and/or Physical: We liaise closely with outside agencies to enable us to best support children who have sensory or physical difficulties.
-This will include advice from Occupational Therapy, Physical and Sensory Support, The Movement and Handling Team as well as outreach services such as Freemantles.
+Sensory and/or Physical:

+We liaise closely with outside agencies to enable us to best support children who have sensory or physical difficulties.
+This will include advice from Occupational Therapy, Physical and Sensory Support, Advisory Teachers for Visual Impairment, Advisory Teachers for Hearing Impairment as well as outreach services such as Freemantles.

 We source additional resources and training from experts.
 If necessary we make adaptations to the curriculum or environment in order to make lessons and learning opportunities available to all.

-We would involve parents and carers in all decisions and value their expertise and unique knowledge of their child's needs.
+We involve parents and carers in all decisions and value their expertise and unique knowledge of their child's needs.